ghartsel/GX-Kernel/content/introduction.md

 kernel state and
 the scope of the data if it is a data-related fault.
-Acceptable faults, from the kernel\'s point of view are those that are limited to a single task.
+Acceptable faults, from the kernel\'s point of view, are those that are limited to a single task.
 Such faults occur
 in the TASK state or in a task\'s stack or dynamic data.
 Faults in any other kernel state are classified as critical.

-For acceptable faults, the kernel simply deletes the affected task, so the fault is not repeated or propagated.
+For acceptable faults, the kernel simply deletes the affected task, so the fault isn't repeated or propagated.
 The fault is reported to the fault handling task if one is defined.
 It is left to the application to determine the impact of the deleted task and take appropriate recovery action.

-For critical faults, the kernel determines that system integrity cannot be guaranteed.
+For critical faults, the kernel determines that system integrity can't be guaranteed.
 The kernel, therefore, reports the fault, then initiates a kernel restart.